Lamborghini Countach Review

 The most notable features of the Lamborghini Countach models are related to the exterior design.
 This is largely because the Countach strayed from the expectations of exotic car models of its time.
 This risky design was unprecedented, making it one of the most iconic supercars of its time.
 With its angular shape and the absence of bulky mudguards and spoilers in the rear, it is one of the most widely recognizable Lamborghini models to date.
 Likewise, the design was the first to include scissor doors, which would eventually become a staple feature for the Lamborghini brand.

 Lamborghini Countach LP400

 Lamborghini Countach LP500 S

 Lamborghini Countach 25th Anniversary

 The fastest and sleekest edition of the Countach, the 25th-anniversary model was the last model produced before the release of its successor, the Lamborghini Diablo.
-The chief engineer decided to send the Countach out in style, so it is the widest, meanest version was overseen by Horacio Pagani.
+The final Lamborghini Countach specs were meant to send the Countach out in style.
+So it is the widest, meanest version was overseen by Chief Engineer Horacio Pagani.
 Revised intakes allowed the radiators to be mounted vertically, which allows them to run cooler.
 Ground effect aerodynamics were added to the rocker panels and the bumpers, and the styling was praised around the world.
 Unprecedented demand spilled over from 1988 into 1990, with 658 examples produced.